-A Book List For Non-Tech Founders
+A Reading List For Non-Tech Founders

 While it’s essential to know how your mobile app works (wireframe outline), you also need to know what to do after you’ve created your layout.
-How do you market, sell advertisements, and obtain downloads from the app you just created.
+How do you market, sell advertisements, and obtain downloads from the app you just created?
 Here are the books I recommend to get started.

 Written by Stacey Abrams and Lara Hodgson this book dives into Stacey and Lara’s journey of meeting, and their success and failures with running a small business.
-There mission is “To help small-business owners like us change the game and Level Up.”
+Their mission is “To help small-business owners like us change the game and Level Up.”

 The DevOps Handbook

 They say that you should build a strong foundation for your home so that it can withstand rain, snow, sleet, and floods.
 This book is great for non-technical founders to read as it showcases the need for integration.
 Let’s face it you’re not going to develop your mobile application without assistance.

 Knowing the development process will help you work with your UI/UX developers.
 It also doesn’t hurt to learn some of the technical terms such as dark launching, performance testing, and stream mapping.

 Also Read: Advice From A Non-Technical Founder